Public vs. Private School – Working Out What’s Right For Your Family

 However another overriding factor was how many books the family had in their house.
 This apparently rates directly to the child’s learning through kindergarten and beyond.

-Most private schools will set you back over $10,000 a year with Catholic Schools being a little bit cheaper for primary schools.
+Most private schools will set you back over $10,000 a year with Catholic Schools being a little bit cheaper for primary education.
+Alternatively, most public schools only charge a few hundred dollars worth of fees per year, which will provide significant savings.